MissingL-tter/GrowingUp/README.md

 # GrowingUp
 Simple demonstration of a dialogue system in Unity.

-Currently only contains a simple dialogue system, development may resume, or this will be replaced with another game project.
+Currently only contains a simple dialogue system, this was done as a quick demonstration to collaborators.

-Potential collaborators are currently discussing the type of game we would like to work on and when we will have time to work on it.
+I have decided to continue development on a game made during Global Game Jam, Ritual Master.